JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ---------------------------------------------------------------------
 ```

-Other important bits of information are also displayed when you run node-red, such as version information, and the location of your settings and flows files.
+Other important bits of information are also displayed when you run Node-RED, such as version information, and the location of your settings and flows files.

 A warning shows about using a system-generated key for encrypting the flow credentials file.
 We should deal with the warning and do what it says.
 Open up the **settings.js** file listed to modify it.
 Remember you can use VSCode as a text editor by simply typing _code_ and the location of the file you would like to edit on the ubuntu command line, like this: `code ~/.node-red/settings.js`.